 Dr. Geneviève Genest is an immunologist and allergologist at the Montreal General Hospital.
 She is the founder of the first and only Reproductive Immunology Clinic in Canada.
 She also offers the only Canadian training in reproductive immunology available through her fellowship program.

 As an authority in her field, she sees patients from all over Canada and, although she currently works alone, she is on a mission to share her expertise by training other physicians.
-Her recent teaching session as a visiting expert at the Harvard’s Grand Rounds presented her latest work in understanding the relationship between the immune system and recurrent miscarriages.
+Her recent teaching session as a visiting expert at Harvard’s Grand Rounds presented her latest work in understanding the relationship between the immune system and recurrent miscarriages.

 Dr. Geneviève Genest acquired this confidence and knowledge under the leadership of her mentor, Dr. Phil Gold, former Chair of the Department of Medicine at McGill and former Physician-in-Chief at the Montreal General Hospital.
 Thanks in part to the guidance and wisdom of this highly regarded doctor, Dr. Genest specializes in a medical area that is still relatively unexplored and yet so vital.